Exit Step: Prevent Future Workflow Runs

 When to Use an Exit Step

-• Use an Exit Step if the workflow should run only once per contact.
+• Use an Exit Step when an automatic workflow should run only once per contact.

-• Let the workflow end naturally if you want the workflow to remain repeatable in the future.
+• Let the workflow end naturally if you want the workflow to remain repeatable through automatic triggers.

 Common use cases

-• Onboarding workflows — Make sure a contact goes through onboarding only once.
+• Onboarding workflows - Make sure a contact goes through onboarding only once automatically.

-• One-time follow-up workflows — Prevent repeat sends of the same communication.
+• One-time follow-up workflows - Prevent repeat automatic sends of the same communication.

 • Branching workflows - End specific paths permanently while other paths may complete differently.